danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 4. Select `Markdown PDF: Export (pdf)`.
 5. Wait a few seconds, and your PDF will be generated in your configured output directory.

-Here’s an example of my settings in `~/Library/Application Support/Code/User/settings.json`.
+Here are my settings.
 The extension is supposed to download Chromium if an `executablePath` isn't provided but that didn't work for me so I had to specify the path to Chrome:

 ```json
 {